What Matters in Hierarchical Search for Combinatorial Reasoning Problems?: Conclusions

 \section{Conclusions}

-We conducted a thorough comparison of subgoal-based and low-level search algorithms for combinatorial reasoning tasks.
-Our experiments indicate that hierarchical approaches excel in environments where value estimation is challenging and learned estimates face significant uncertainty, particularly when learning from various suboptimal experts.
+We conducted a thorough comparison of hierarchical and low-level search methods for combinatorial reasoning tasks.
+Our experiments provides empirical and some theoretical evidence that hierarchical approaches should be preferred in environments where value estimation is challenging and learned estimates face significant uncertainty, particularly when learning from diverse suboptimal data.
 Furthermore, subgoal methods demonstrate better scalability in complex action spaces and are more effective at avoiding dead ends than low-level methods.
-Thus, in environments characterized by those properties, it is advisable to consider subgoal-based methods.
+Thus, in environments characterized by those properties, it is advisable to consider subgoal methods as an alternative to low-level search.

-According to our experiments, the best-performing low-level search was usually BestFS with a confidence threshold.
-Although it is rather sensitive to the threshold value, which has to be optimized for each domain separately, we advocate using it as a standard baseline for further research in hierarchical search.
+Based on our results, we propose guidelines for future research in this area.
+According to our experiments, the best-performing low-level search was usually \BestFS{} with a confidence threshold (see Appendix \ref{appendix:algorithms}).
+Although it is rather sensitive to the threshold value, which has to be optimized for each domain separately, we advocate using this simple method as a standard baseline for further research in hierarchical search.
+Our guidelines are comprehensively discussed in Appendix \ref{appendix:pitfalls}.

-Finally, we identified a few easy-to-overlook mistakes in reporting the results that may lead to misleading conclusions.
-Most importantly, the reported search budget of the hierarchical methods must include all the visited states and not only the high-level nodes as used in some prior works.
+Additionally, we identified easy-to-overlook mistakes in reporting the results that may lead to misleading conclusions.
+Most importantly, the reported \emph{complete search budget} of hierarchical methods must include all the visited states and not only the high-level nodes as used in some prior works.